 When to include stablecoins: Discussing total real-world value on-chain, arguing that tokenization is already mainstream (it is—for dollars).

-The "real" tokenization market is far larger than any public dashboard suggests.
-Broadridge DLR alone processes $356 billion daily—dwarfing the entire public chain market.
+The "real" tokenization activity is far larger than any public dashboard suggests.
+Broadridge DLR alone processes roughly $9 trillion in monthly transaction volume (flow, not market size), dwarfing the entire public chain market.

 Here's what most articles miss entirely.
-While everyone debates whether the public RWA market is $20B or $36B, institutional private chains process orders of magnitude more—and none of it shows up in rwa.xyz.
+While everyone debates whether the public RWA market is ~$30B or ~$34B, institutional private chains process orders of magnitude more in transaction volume (flow, not market size), and none of it shows up in rwa.xyz.

 Platform Operator Volume